Everyone will want to TAG along.

 Balinsasayaw – Aguinaldo Highway

 Balinsasayaw is a bed and breakfast along Aguinaldo Highway meant for those chill and lazy Tagaytay weekends.
-Bring the whole barkada as you enjoy the beautiful view of Taal lake while digging in to the traditional Filipino dishes and boodles.
+It has a beautiful view of Taal lake and it serves a number of traditional Filipino dishes and boodles.

 Veranda – Taal Vista Hotel